 Applied Behavior Analysis (ABA) Certification and Testing Requirements

 Certification is not required of all applied behavior analysis professionals.
-However, some individuals, such as teachers of autistic children, might be required to seek behavior analysis certification.
-Continue reading to learn about testing and requirements applied behavior analysis certification.
+However, some individuals, such as teachers of autistic children, might be required to hold behavior analysis certification.
+Continue reading to learn about testing and requirements for certification.

-Certification is administered by the Behavior Analyst Certification Board, Inc. (BACB), which offers a Board Certified Behavior Analyst (BCBA) and a Board Certified Assistant Behavior Analyst (BCaBA) credential.
+The Behavior Analyst Certification Board offers a Board Certified Behavior Analyst (BCBA) and a Board Certified Assistant Behavior Analyst (BCaBA) credential.
 After earning initial certification, certified behavior analysis professionals must maintain certification annually through continuing education credits, including ethics and professionalism.
-Renewal of BCBA and BCaBA credentials also requires attesting to compliance with a professional code.

 Board Certified Behavior Analyst (BCBA)